 A master of science in space systems from Florida Tech prepares students to perform in a wide variety of technical and managerial sectors in private industry, government agencies, or the military that are involved in the space program.

-Accredited by the Southern Association of Colleges and Schools, the program trains graduates to plan, design, build, integrate, test launch, operate or manage all forms of space systems, subsystems, launch vehicles, spacecraft, payload, and ground systems.
+The master's in space systems program trains graduates to plan, design, build, integrate, test launch, operate or manage all forms of space systems, subsystems, launch vehicles, spacecraft, payload, and ground systems.

 Space systems experts create enhanced cost efficiency and integration of new technologies.
 The competencies covered in Florida Tech’s master’s in space systems management program include propulsion systems, power systems, spacecraft environment, astrodynamics, communications and data systems, and spacecraft dynamics and control.